petersem/monocker/README.md

       ONLY_OFFLINE_STATES: 'false'
       # [Optional] - Regardless of any other settings, you can ignore or include 'exited'
       EXCLUDE_EXITED: 'false'
       # [Optional] - Set the poll period in seconds.
-Defaults to 10 seconds, which is also the minimum.
+Defaults to 10 seconds, which is also the minimum. (recommended 30, to reduce number of messages sent)
       PERIOD: 30
       # [Optional] - Supress startup messages from being sent.
 Default is false
       DISABLE_STARTUP_MSG: 'false'